im-nayeem/CoU-vaccination-info/README.md

 ## Installation

-1. Fork the repository:
+1. Fork and Clone the repository:

-   1. Click the "Fork" button at the top right corner of this repository page.
-   2. Clone the forked repository to your local machine:

       ```bash
       git clone https://github.com/your-username/your-repo.git
       cd your-repo
       ```

-2. Import the database:

-   - Import the `cou_student.sql` file provided in the repository to set up your database schema and initial data.
+2. Import the `cou_student.sql` file provided in the repository to set up your database schema and initial data.

-3. Configure database connection:

-   - Edit the `includes/db.php` file to provide your MySQL database credentials.
+3. Edit the `includes/db.php` file to provide your MySQL database credentials.

-4. Start the local server:

-   - Use your preferred web server software to serve the project files.
+4. Use your preferred web server software to serve the project files.